csmpls/idas-blue/README.md

 posts are encrypted from the moment the sender hits the "send" button to the moment the reciever enters some password in her browser. posts are decrypted in the web-browser using [javascript](http://crypto.stanford.edu/sjcl/), so it's unlikely that posts are ever stored permanently in plaintext.

 ## trust in a trustless network
 With idas-blue, you can disseminate your posts to a public network, letting untrusted peers propagate and distribute your files in a p2p fashion.
-[Only peers with the right password will be able to read your posts](http://en.wikipedia.org/wiki/RSA_(algorithm)).
+Only peers with the right password will be able to read your posts.

 idas-blue is a fork of [Vole](http://vole.cc), which is popular among some Chinese activists (bittorrent gets around the great firewall). however, vole stores posts as plaintext, so anyone with a follower's address can read all of their posts.